makai281/nmtpy/README.md

 ### Factored NMT

-The model file for the following paper will be provided as soon as the integration is ready:
+The model file `attention_factors.py` corresponds to the following paper:

 [García-Martínez, Mercedes, Loïc Barrault, and Fethi Bougares.
 "Factored Neural Machine Translation." arXiv preprint arXiv:1609.04621 (2016).](https://arxiv.org/abs/1609.04621)

+In the examples folder of this repository, you can find data and a configuration file to run this model.

 ### RNNLM: `rnnlm.py`